 Hello, Damas!
 I’ll be in Egypt soon.
 I’d like to see the tomb of Cleopatra.
 Where is it?
 Any tip for my visit?

 First, let’s make one thing clear.
 I believe you are talking about ‘Cleopatra VII‘ – the famous Cleopatra frequently featured in books, documentaries, motion pictures (Elizabeth Taylor) etc.

 Visit her tomb?
 Sorry, not possible yet.

-Sadly, the location of Cleopatra’s body remains as one of the greatest enigmas from Ancient Egypt.
+Sadly, the location of Cleopatra’s body is one of the greatest enigmas of Ancient Egypt.
 Researchers lie on thousands of theories and speculations.
-The discovery is sometimes announced as “very close,” but archaeologists soon end up in a dead end.
+The discovery is sometimes announced as “probably very close,” but archaeologists soon end up in a dead end.

 Cleopatra’s tomb would be celebrated as the greatest happening in the country after the uncover of Tutankhamun’s tomb in 1922.
-The responsible for this exciting event would shine as an immortal in the fascinating History of world archeology.
+The responsible for this exciting event would shine as an immortal in archaeology.
 Understandably, this is a fixed idea in the mind of many archaeologists.
 Zahi Hawass, archaeologist and former Minister of State for Antiquities Affairs in Egypt, has kept this dream as a key ambition in his life.

 No Cleopatra?
 There’s always Tut

 Feeling frustrated?
 Let’s be positive.
 There is, well, a consolation prize — and a big one.

 At least you can see the body of the most popular pharao: Tutankhamun.
 Every time I visit the enigmatic Valley of the Kings, I go to King Tut‘s tomb and see his mummy inside a glass box.
 Can you imagine that?
 You and Tutankhamun, just a few centimeters away!
 I’ll soon show this visit in great details in this blog.